WedTexts Alternative: An Honest Comparison for 2026

 Is WedTexts still a good service in 2026?

 Its transactional site is live, pricing is current, and its 30-day money-back guarantee is clearly stated, so there is no reason to doubt the service functions.
 Its blog has been quiet since about 2020 and its iOS app last updated in late 2024, which suggests maintenance mode rather than active development.
-For a simple US wedding on a budget, it remains a reasonable pick.
+For a simple US wedding run self-serve, it remains a reasonable pick.

 Does WedTexts work for international wedding guests?